Intolerance [ in-tol-er-uh ns ]

 This is the story of North Korea’s economic surge in the 1970s and 80s, and it’s incessant decline since the early 1990s.

 Starting in 1970, North Korea’s economy experiences a sharp upturn, with per capita nominal GDP increasing from $384 to $836 in 1985, an average yearly increase in the country’s growth rate of up…

-In 1943, Nazi soldiers in Italy begin deporting thousands of Jews to concentration camps.
-Most never return home.
-Meanwhile, a handful of doctors in Rome are busy concocting a scheme designed to save Jews from this hideous fate.
+In 1943, while Nazi soldiers in are in the process of deporting Italy’s Jewish population to concentration camps, a handful of doctors in Rome are planning to save hundreds of Jews from this shocking fate.

-This group of dissident medics, led by Dr Vittorio Sacerdoti, fabricates a disease that is lethal enough to make Nazi soldiers fear even sharing in a room with anyone infected by it.
+This group of dissident medics, led by Dr Vittorio Sacerdoti, fabricates a (fake) disease that, they claim, is both lethal and infectious enough to spread to anyone who shares a room with an infected individual.